Nchrist89/Palms-Peaks-P1/README.md

 **Returning visitor goals**

-* I would like to see if there has been anything recently added to the resorts new features prior to the reopening.
+* I would like to see if there has been anything recently added to the resort’s new features prior to the reopening.
 * I would like to contact the resort and pre-plan a visit to the resort.
 * After checking availability with family and friends I would like to enter the competition.